 May is Mental Health Awareness Month.
 It seems fitting that I get back to my series on Mental Illness.
 This is Part 5 of a 6 Part Series.
-Have you hope in the stormnoticed your child experiencing anxiety over obsessive thoughts or compulsive behaviors that are causing them problems with normal, daily functioning?
+Have you noticed your child experiencing anxiety over obsessive thoughts or compulsive behaviors that are causing them problems with normal, daily functioning?
 They may have Obsessive-Compulsive Disorder (OCD).
 If you have wondered exactly what that is, this post will give you the information you have been looking for.
 My source is The National Alliance on Mental Illness (nami.org).
 They have many other excellent articles on this topic you could read to do more research.

 Obsessive-Compulsive Disorder, commonly referred to as OCD, is an anxiety disorder characterized by recurrent, involuntary thoughts, ideas, impulses or worries that run through one’s mind (obsessions) and repetitive behaviors (compulsions) designed to reduce the discomfort of the obsessions.
 OCD is estimated to affect more than three million American adults ages 18 to 54 each year.